Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Results

 \subsection{Stacked limits}

 The stacked radial intensity profiles both for profile and image stacking are shown in Fig. \ref{fig:stacked_RP_appendix}.
-The best-fitting Gaussian amplitudes are $a_{\text{obs, profiles}}=0.3\pm4.3\ \muJybeam$ and $a_{\text{obs, images}}=-1.8\pm2.9\ \muJybeam$ for the purely observed data using profile and image stacking, respectively.
+The best-fitting Gaussian amplitudes are $a_{\text{obs, profiles}}=(0.3\pm4.3)\ \muJybeam$ and $a_{\text{obs, images}}=(-1.8\pm2.9)\ \muJybeam$ for the purely observed data using profile and image stacking, respectively.
 In both stacking strategies, the amplitudes are consistent with zero so the stacking does not reveal any additional signal.
-We varied the FWHM of fitted Gaussians such as before for the individual galaxies.
+We varied the FWHM of fitted Gaussians as before for the individual galaxies.
 Again, the observed amplitudes are consistent with zero as shown in Fig. \ref{fig:stacked_FWHM_appendix}.

-The flux density of the injected fake sources from the individual galaxies is divided by a factor to determine how much fainter is the signal that can be detected by stacking.
-The factor is chosen to achieve a 2$\sigma$ detection, it equals 1.8 for profile stacking and 2.8 for image stacking.
-We again fit Gaussians to the resulting stacked radial profile and the Gaussian amplitudes are $a_{\text{inj, profiles}}=9.4\pm4.5\ \muJybeam$ for profile stacking and $a_{\text{inj, images}}=6.6\pm2.8\ \muJybeam$ for image stacking, showing that we have detected the fake source at $2\sigma$ confidence.
+The flux density of the injected fake sources from the individual galaxies was divided by a factor to determine how much fainter is the signal that can be detected by stacking.
+The factor was chosen to achieve a 2$\sigma$ detection, it equals 1.8 for profile stacking and 2.8 for image stacking.
+We again fitted Gaussians to the resulting stacked radial profile and the Gaussian amplitudes are $a_{\text{inj, profiles}}=(9.4\pm4.5)\ \muJybeam$ for profile stacking and $a_{\text{inj, images}}=(6.6\pm2.8)\ \muJybeam$ for image stacking, showing that we have detected the fake source at $2\sigma$ confidence.

-Upper limits for the WIMP annihilation cross-section are calculated from the best-fitting amplitudes of the radial profiles obtained with either method.
-A unique value of amplitude $a$ is used and the other terms in Eq.~\eqref{eq:cross-section} are given as an average value for all galaxies.
-This average is calculated using the same approximation regime as for the individual galaxies (Table~\ref{tab:time_scales}).
-The resulting upper limits for the cross-section from both approaches are shown in Fig.~\ref{fig:stacked}, together with the average of the limits obtained for the individual galaxies.
+Upper limits for the WIMP annihilation cross section were calculated from the best-fitting amplitudes of the radial profiles obtained with either method.
+A unique value of amplitude $a$ was used and the other terms in Eq.~\eqref{eq:cross-section} were given as an average value for all galaxies.
+This average was calculated using the same approximation regime as for the individual galaxies (Table~\ref{tab:time_scales}).
+The resulting upper limits for the cross section from both approaches are shown in Fig.~\ref{fig:stacked}, together with the average of the limits obtained for the individual galaxies.